Week In Geek: Super Mario Movie Makes USD 1 Billion

 Your weekly roundup of everything nerdy.
 This week in geek, we’ve got a couple of first looks: the sequel to Denis Villeneuve’s Dune and a new video game adaptation, Twisted Metal.
 Speaking of video game adaptations, The Super Mario Bros Movie hits USD 1 billion mark.
 Meanwhile, a store in Japan has made the decision to start checking customer’s IDs… to make sure they’re young enough to buy Pokémon cards.

-First looks at Dune: Part Two and Twisted Metal, the Avatar kids all grown up, and The Super Mario Bros movie reaches USD $1 billion.
-Here’s what you may have missed this week in geek.
+Week in geek: First looks of Dune: Part Two and Twisted Metal, the Avatar kids all grown up and The Super Mario Bros movie makes USD $1 billion

 The Super Mario Bros Movie is the first movie of 2023 to hit USD $1 billion globally